Hanny658/King-of-Diamonds/README.md

 3. The player whose number is **closest to Target** is safe.
 All other players lose **1 HP**.
 4. If all players choose the same number, **everyone loses HP**.
+5. For a perfect hit, damage will be doubled.
-5. If multiple players tie for closest, they are ignored and the next closest single winner is found.
+6. If multiple players tie for closest, they are ignored and the next closest single winner is found.

 **Last player standing wins**.